-Below you will find an overview of each CGIS program divided by region, program-type, and coming soon, by major/minor recommendations.
+Below you will find an overview of CGIS programs divided by region, program type, major/minor recommendations, and more.

-When selecting an intercultural experience, it is important for students to consider their personal, academic, and professional goals.
-Whether you hope to improve language skills, meet academic requirements, develop professional skills, or just step outside your comfort zone, each CGIS program offers unique benefits.
-Identifying objectives and expectations before beginning the search for a program will help you select appropriate intercultural experiences.
+When selecting an intercultural experience, it is important to consider your personal, academic, and professional goals.
+Whether you hope to improve language skills, meet academic requirements, develop professional skills, or step outside your comfort zone, each CGIS program offers unique benefits.
+Identifying objectives and expectations before beginning the search for a program will help you find the best study abroad experience for you.

 Pick a region!

-The Center for Global & Intercultural Study (CGIS) offers 120+ programs in over 45 countries.
-With programs scattered across 4 different regions, CGIS can help you fulfill your major/minor & language requirements abroad in programs ranging in length from 3 weeks to a full academuc year!
-Start your jorney today, by clicking on a region that you're interested in traveling to!
+Start your jorney today by clicking on a region that you're interested in traveling to.
 If you're not sure which country you want to visit, don't worry!
-You can explore a complete list of our current programs below and if you have any questions, CGIS is here to help.
+There's many ways to explore programs, and if you have any questions, CGIS is here to help.

 The Michigan Difference

 CGIS works with various partners and providers on-site to provide U-M students with an impactful international experience while also allowing them to satisfy major/minor requirements at the same time.
 On top of working with our various international providers, CGIS also works with U-M faculty that can provide unique custom programs that allows students to study special topics while engaging with communities around the world.
-CGIS offers opportunities to satsify their LSA language requirements abroad; Global Intercultural Experience for Undergraduates (GIEUs), which are project-based service learning programs; Global Course Connections, which consists of two components: an on-campus course during winter semester and a 3-4 week off-campus field experience that takes place during the summer; and Maize Aways, which are designed to make study abroad more accessible for students with busy schedules during the summer.
+CGIS offers opportunities to satsify their LSA language requirements abroad; Global Intercultural Experience for Undergraduates (GIEUs), which are project-based service learning programs; and Global Course Connections, which consists of two components: an on-campus course during winter semester and a 3-4 week off-campus field experience that takes place during the summer.
 Explore these options below!

 By Major/Minor/LSA Requirements

 Particpating in a CGIS program can help you satisify major/minor requirements and still all you particpate in an enriching cultural experience at the same time!
-CGIS programs can help satisfy LSA Language requirements, Race & Ethnicity Requirements, First-Year Writing Requirements and so much more.
+CGIS programs can help satisfy LSA Language requirements and so much more.
 CGIS is currently working on providing program recommendations for specific majors/minors, but please keep in mind that this is not an exhausted list.
 From anthropology to mathematics and psychology, CGIS can help you fit studying abroad into your schedule!